MarionMcG/numpy.random/README.md

 ### 4. Appproach and Evaluation
 My approach was to work my way through each of the functions and classes included in the numpy.random package.
 I planned to:
 * Examine all or most of the random number generators, listed under the heading Simple Random Data
-* Examine some of the functions which could be used for sampling datasets, listed under the heading Simple Random Data
+* Examine a function which could be used for sampling datasets.
 * Examine functions which could be used to shuffle variables, listed under the heading Permutations.
 * Examine five distribution
-  1. Normal
+  1. Uniform
-  2. Uniform
+  2. Normal
   3. Binomial
   4. Poisson
   5. Exponential